pburkholder/eponymous-principles/presentation.md

 * Eponymous Principle:  a law named for a person (from Greek eponymos "given as a name")
 * Mnemonic Rule:  a trick for recall (from Greek mnēmē "memory")

-^ I need to reference a well-established eponymous principle, that is, a one named for a person, from the Greek, and I would've also need a trick to recall said rule, from the Greek.

 ^ So about mnemonic tricks, I like this quote: